adaptajoe/adaptajoe/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/adaptajoe](https://github.com/adaptajoe)

-- 💬 Ask me about **React, TypeScript, Accessibility, Atomic Design**
+- 💬 Ask me about **React, TypeScript, Accessibility, Atomic Design and more!**

 - 📫 How to reach me **jgribble@adaptavist.com**